JeremyMMulcahey/Consulting_StartUp/README.md

-The process and scratch work for building the forecasts for the test client for a start-up.
-The start-up company was entered into the IQ competition at Cal Poly and made it to the finals.
+This respository contains the process and scratch work for building the forecasts for the test client for a student start-up company at Cal Poly.
+The start-up company was entered into the Innovation Quest (IQ) competition at Cal Poly and made it to the finals.
 The competition has ended, but the work continues.